user-vi/JavaAsASecondLanguage/lecture09/slides/lecture09.md

 - GC simplifies memory management for you
 - you can not control gc directly
 - you can choose GC and configure it
+- GC is made with the cost of performance, if you do it right, this cost is negligible
 - You can understand how object is allocated in memory using JOL tool